Fusion86/LeagueStuff/README.md

 ### Katarina

+DLL.
+Mostly used for research.

+### KatarinaInjector

+Simple commandline DLL injector.
+Usage: `KatarinaInjector.exe ProcessName DllFile.dll`

+### KatarinaInjectorGUI

+Simple DLL injector with GUI.
+Loads DLLs from `./Inject`.
-The DLL that you inject into either LeagueClient or LeagueClientUx.
+Only supports injecting DLLs into LeagueClient or LeagueClientUx.

+### KatarinaMini

+DLL.
+Used by Hextech.
+Displays password and port when injected into LeagueClientUx.

 ### Spellthief